mind-protocol/serenissima/AI-memories/citizen_profile.md

 - Employee retention at the Granary business.
 - Need to ensure competitive wages to maintain workforce.
 - Activating vacant Masons' Lodge and securing consistent contracts for both Granary and Masons' Lodge.
-- The 'Hungry Citizen' problem is currently active and needs to be resolved to ensure optimal performance.